 Email Casandra.gonzalez@mass.gov with questions about high school adoption or implementation.

 The Massachusetts OpenSciEd Elementary (K–5) field test began in school year 2023-2024 and will run through the end of school year 2024-2025.
 The instructional materials and professional learning are designed to support teachers in engaging students in scientific thinking that moves learning about science (memorizing facts) to figuring things out through phenomena-driven instruction that is collaborative and relevant to students lives.
 The instructional materials are aligned with the Massachusetts Curriculum Frameworks/Next Generation Science Standards (NGSS) and will include ELA/literacy and math integrations.
-The first publicly available units will be available in school year 2024-2025 for districts to use.
-Visit the OpenSciEd website for more information about the curriculum.
+The first publicly available units are available on the OpenSciEd website.

 The field test is no longer enrolling new districts or educators at this time.
 Email Nicole Scola with any questions.